-10 Or by the communication method requested by an applicant with disabilities
+&lt;sup>10 Or by the communication method requested by an applicant with disabilities

-11 This reason does not apply to applicants who have chosen "first available unit"
+This reason does not apply to applicants who have chosen "first available unit"

-- e.
-The offer is made to achieve deconcentration of poverty in compliance with 24 CFR § 903.2 and the family does not want to accept the deconcentration offer; - f.
-A health professional verifies temporary hospitalization or recovery from illness of the principal household member, other household members (each as listed on final application) or live-in aide necessary to the care of the principal household member; - g.
-The applicant family has a member with disabilities and the unit is not suitable for the member's disabilities: - h.
-The apartment has accessible features the family does not need and the family does not want to be subject to a 30-day notice to move; or - i.
-An elderly or near-elderly family makes the decision not to occupy or accept occupancy in designated housing; or - j.
-The applicant is serving on a sequestered jury and cannot move at the present time;

-C. Accessible Units

-- 1. Before offering an accessible apartment12 to a non-disabled applicant, FCHA will offer such units: - a.
+&lt;sup>12 An accessible unit is one that has been designed for use by a person using a wheelchair

+- a.
 First, to a current public housing resident with a disability that requires the greatest numbers of the special features of the vacant apartment.
-1324 CFR § 8.27(1) (a) - b.
+24 CFR § 8.27(1) (a) - b.
 Second, to an eligible qualified applicant on the waiting list having a disability that requires the greatest number of special features of the vacant apartment.
-24 CFR § 8.27(1) (b) - 2.
-When offering an accessible/adaptable apartment to a non-disabled applicant, FCHA will require the applicant to agree to move to an available non-accessible apartment within 30 days when a current resident or an applicant with a disability needs the apartment.
+24 CFR § 8.27(1) (b)

+2. When offering an accessible/adaptable apartment to a non-disabled applicant, FCHA will require the applicant to agree to move to an available non-accessible apartment within 30 days when a current resident or an applicant with a disability needs the apartment.
 This requirement is also reflected in the lease.
-24 CFR § 8.27 (2) - 3.
-If an applicant family includes a member with a visual or hearing impairment, the FCHA will quickly retrofit the unit (at FCHA's cost) to be offered to the family to make it fully accessible for the family member's disability whether or not two percent of the property's units are already accessible for persons with hearing or vision impairments. - D. Administering the Applicant and Transfer Waiting Lists - 1.
-Applications for admission and transfer to and within public housing properties (including public housing units at tax credit properties) will be processed centrally by the Intake and Placement Office.
-Initial intake, waiting list management, screening, and assigning of housing (including transfers) will be made from the Intake and Placement office.
+24 CFR § 8.27 (2)

+3. If an applicant family includes a member with a visual or hearing impairment, the FCHA will quickly retrofit the unit (at FCHA's expense) to be offered to the family to make it fully accessible for the family member's disability whether or not two percent of the property's units are already accessible for persons with hearing or vision impairments.

+D. Administering the Applicant and Transfer Waiting Lists

+- Applications for admission and transfer to and within public housing properties (including public housing units at tax credit properties) will be processed centrally by the Tenant Selection Office.
+Initial intake, waiting list management, screening, and assigning of housing (including transfers) will be made from the Tenant Selection Office.
 Offers may be made in person, in writing or by phone from the central office. - 2.
-Note: FCHA will be in charge of the application and transfer at process for ALL public housing units/properties.
-Applications for admission to the market rate units at Low Income Housing Tax Credit properties will be processed by site staff and audited monthly by FCHA.
+Note: FCHA will be in charge of the application and transfer process for ALL public housing units/properties.
+Applications for admission to the market rate units at Low-Income Housing Tax Credit properties will be processed by site staff and audited monthly by FCHA.